-Join Scott Simpson for an in-depth discussion in this video Navigating the GNOME Shell, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Navigating the GNOME Shell, part of Learning Fedora Linux (2015).

 - If you're accustomed to Mac OS X or Windows, the GNOME desktop environment, or GNOME Shell, could look a little daunting.
 Let's take a quick look.
 A great place to start is the login screen.
 Here at the top there's an icon for Accessibility options.
 If you need to turn on High Contrast, Large Text or any of the other options, this is where you do it.
 Next to that is the Status menu where you can see the status of your network connection, change the audio volume and choose to shut down or Restart the system, if you need to.
 I'll Cancel that for now.

 Here in the middle of the screen is a list of users on the system.
 We'll get into adding other users later, but for now I'll click on my name.
 This little gear icon down here lets me choose which desktop environment I'm logging into.
 And again, we'll get into that later in the course.
 For now, I'll type my password and press Sign In.
 And now I'm looking at the GNOME Shell.
 Here across the top of the screen there's a bar with a section labeled Activities, which I'll get into in a little bit.
 And a date and time display, which if you click on it, gives you a calendar.

 And over here's the Status menu that we saw earlier, but now it gives you a few more options.
 Clicking it brings up a menu with some details and controls and buttons to open the system tools, lock the screen and, of course, shut down and restart the computer.
 I can also get to the settings by right-clicking on this desktop area, and I can go right to Change the Background as well, but I'll leave it alone for now.
 Now, I'll click on the Activities button in the upper left of the screen to open overview mode.
 On the left side of the overview is an area called the dash, where you can put icons for applications you use frequently.